Taylormade Stealth 2 Driver Review

 Our Verdict on the Taylormade Stealth 2 Driver

-Taylormade made the very good Stealth even better and called the Stealth 2.
+Taylormade made the very good Stealth even better and called it the Stealth 2.

 • Premium looks – Improved over the Stealth